OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:37

-Then the righteous will answer him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
+Yet the righteous will answer him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?

 ## Matthew 25:38